nubs/docker-composer-build/README.md

 * Composer bin directories are automatically included in `PATH`.
 Both a relative `vendor/bin` directory, and the global `$COMPOSER_HOME/vendor/bin` directory are included in the `PATH`.
+* Timezone set to `UTC` by default to remove the warnings with PHP's date and time functions.
+This can be overridden by updating `/etc/php/conf.d/timezone.ini`.

 ## Usage
 This library is useful with simple `composer.json`'s from the command line.